 What’s the first thing I should do when considering a body lift?

 One of the key things to get right before surgery is undertaken is nutrition.
-If you have lost a large amount of weight through diet and exercise then this may not affect you to the same degree as those who have had bariatric surgical procedures, but if you have had a gastric band or bypass surgery then there is a significant chance that you could be nutritionally depleted.
-This runs the risk of wound healing problems following a body lift (the body will have trouble finding the protein needed to heal so many wounds).
+If you have lost a large amount of weight through diet and exercise then this may not affect you to the same degree as those who have had bariatric surgical procedures, but if you have had a gastric band or bypass surgery then there is a significant chance you could be nutritionally depleted.
+This runs the risk of wound healing problems following surgery (the body will have trouble finding the protein needed to heal so many wounds).

 Additionally, if you suffer from diabetes, then making sure that this is optimally controlled prior to any planned procedure will pay dividends when it comes to the time for surgery.